-'Road' To Recording-Breaking: How Lil Nas X Is Making History
+'Road' To Record-Breaking: How Lil Nas X Is Making History

 Lil Nas X has officially broken the record for the longest-running No. 1 single on Billboard's Hot 100 list thanks to his breakout hit "Old Town Road."
 Billboard announced on July 29 that the genre-jumping song has topped the chart for 17 straight weeks.
 But what's the significance of such a feat?